 Upon completion of the training, candidates are required to serve a 2-year teaching bond at the MOE Kindergartens.

-- School holidays and 10 days of leave for Urgent Private Affairs (subject to approval)
+- Up to 10 days of leave for Urgent Private Affairs (subject to approval)

 - Medical leave - 14 days sick leave (if no hospitalisation) and up to 60 days sick leave (with hospitalisation)